Chart Color Schemes

 Cultural Diversity

-St Clair has a higher cultural diversity compared to most local markets, with 28.3% of its population born overseas and 25.6% speaking a language other than English at home.
-Christianity is the predominant religion in St Clair, making up 63.6% of people, compared to 60.9% across Greater Sydney.
-The top three ancestry groups are Australian (23.2%), English (20.4%), and Other (13.8%).
+St Clair was found to have a higher level of cultural diversity than most local markets, with 28.3% of its population born overseas and 25.6% speaking a language other than English at home.
+Christianity is the predominant religion in St Clair, making up 63.6% of the population, compared to 60.9% across Greater Sydney.
+The top three ancestry groups in St Clair are Australian (23.2%), English (20.4%), and Other (13.8%).

 Frequently Asked Questions - Diversity